v2sCollections/City-of-Dreams/README.md

 - When you see a pop-up titled "**Mod installed but may need manual adjustment**" select "**Understood**".
 - When you see a pop-up titled "**Error**" select "**close**"
 - Throughout the installation process, you will have some **"installer"** popups so that you can customize some mods to your liking.
+- YOU MAY SEE SOME RED INSTALL ERRORS IN VORTEX THIS IS OK AND CAN BE FIXED AFTER THE INSTALLATION.

 ***